blkluv/Madworks/README.md

-**madworks ai - the agentic marketing department.
+MadworksAI - your AI marketing department.